leesjensen/cs260-w2022/Unit4.md

   ```
 - v-model - form inputs to components

+**Computed**
+vue instance properties that get computed

+**Methods**
+create a method on the vue instance

+**Watchers**
+Watch when something changes

+**Lifecycle hooks**

+- created, mounted, updated, destroyed

+**Template**

+- {{mustache}} - text output from the expression
+- You can put full javascript in the template.
+- Only a single expresssion.

+**Filters**

+## V0 - Vue-Rest

+Step through simple Vue component for loading cities
+vue-v0-rest

+## V1 - Learning Vue

+This tutorial steps through much of the basics for Vue
+vue-v1-learning

+# Vue 4.2 Components, Router

 **Components**
 reusable component - picture display
 You can have properties on a component that you can bind.